gd-3d/bless/README.md

 all exporting logic is done in `gltf_export.py`. it will export all meshes and attach shapes and bodies in the gltf file.

 ![bless](https://github.com/gd-3d/bless/blob/4367949e2e3b77bc53d203e79a29a8738974d94e/bless/assets/logo/logo.png)

+### Thank you
+A big thank you to these contributers:
+- Valy Arlhal -- for the blender expertise, autoregistration scripts and the release pipeline and all the extra help with bpy
+- michael jared -- the OG blender-godot-pipeline toolsmith, figured out the extension hooking and just a general chad
+- Aaron Franke, OMI group -- maintainer of godot gltf, as well as writing glTF extensions used in Bless
+- dogman35 -- the 3D bless logo asset and
+- unfa -- for adopting bless into Liblast, the first game to officially do so! the blueprint!